 The 28-year-old enjoyed a positive start to her campaign by reaching the Australian Open final, which she lost to Serena Williams, before her regular season effectively ended with a Wimbledon semi-final defeat to the same opponent.

-- Caroline Garcia pulls out of Tianjin Open with injury
+- Maria Sharapova pulls out of Miami Open due to injury

 - Serena Williams pulls out of WTA Finals, ends roller-coaster season